NeoSmartpen/UWP-SDK/README.md

 Click the link below to view a beginners guide to Ncode technology. https://github.com/NeoSmartpen/Documentations/blob/master/Ncode™ Service Development Getting Started Guide v1.01.pdf

-## Introduction

-SDK was made to use Neo smartpen for Windows 10 (UWP).
-SDK library is built and published to [Nuget](https://www.nuget.org/packages/Neosmartpen.Net/)

-This Repository is composed of SDK and sample app project.
-So you can use and test all SDK feature in sample app

-Directory Structure:

- - NeosmartpenSDK_UWP\Neosmartpen.Net contains SDK project
- - NeosmartpenSDK_UWP\SampleApp contain Sample app project

-You can see pen protocol information at [here](https://github.com/NeoSmartpen/Documentations)

 ## Requirements